Skip to content

 (Editor’s note: This post was written before COVID-19.
 We’d love to hear of its impact on your use of technology)

-The more I thought things through, the changes occurred at many levels of the system, and I’ll try to dig into some of these changes within each part of our system.
+The more I thought things through, the more changes occurred at many levels of the system.
+I’ll try to explore some of these changes within each part of our system.

 Physicality